 MDS 3.0 Item Location and Item Description RUG-IV Categories Impacted Minimum Documentation and Review Standards Required Within the Specified Observation Period O0500C Splint / Brace Assist Informational Verbal and/or physical guidance and direction that teaches the resident how to apply, manipulate and care for brace or splint; or a scheduled program of applying and removing a splint or brace.
-Does require: Splint or brace assistance must include an assessment of the skin and circulation under the device timely (every 1-2 hours) daily and reposition the limb in correct alignment periodically and document in the clinical record within the observation period.
+Does require: Splint (type) or brace (type) assistance must include an assessment of the skin and circulation/sensation, redness, and/or swelling under the device timely (every 1-2 hours) daily and reposition the limb in correct alignment periodically and document in the clinical record within the observation period.
 Documentation must include the time the splint is placed on the resident and the time the splint is removed off the resident.
 O0500D Bed Mobility Informational Activities provided to improve or maintain the resident's self-performance in moving to and from a lying position, turning side to side and positioning himself or herself in bed.
 O0500E Transfers Informational Activities provided to improve or maintain the resident's self-performance in moving between surfaces or planes either with or without assistive devices.
+These activities are individualized to the resident's needs, planned, monitored, evaluated, and documented in the resident's medical record.
 Examples include: transferring with a slide board or other transfer appliance or the stand, turn and pivot method, etc. O0500F Walking Informational Activities provided to improve or maintain the resident's self-performance in walking, with or without assistive devices.
 Requires the number of feet walked daily documented in the clinical record.
 O0500G Dressing/Grooming Informational Activities provided to improve or maintain the resident's self-performance in dressing and undressing, bathing and washing, and performing personal hygiene tasks.
 O0500H Eating/Swallowing Informational Activities provided to improve or maintain the resident's self-performance in feeding oneself food and fluids, or activities used to improve or maintain the resident's ability to ingest nutrition and hydration by mouth.
 O0500I Amputation/ Prosthesis Care Informational Activities provided to improve or maintain the resident's self-performance in putting on and removing prosthesis, caring for the prosthesis, and providing appropriate hygiene at the site where the prosthesis is attached to the body (e.g., leg stump or eye socket etc.).
 O0500J Communication Informational Activities provided to improve or maintain the resident's self-performance in functional communication skills or assisting the resident in using residual communication skills and adaptive devices.